 Which SendGrid alternatives support dedicated IPs on entry plans?

 Very few SendGrid alternatives support dedicated IPs on entry plans.
-Among common SendGrid alternatives, MailerSend offers dedicated IPs on Starter and above (subject to eligibility/volume), while Postmark sells dedicated IPs as an add-on.
-Brevo limits dedicated IPs to Professional and Enterprise, and Sender only offers them on higher-volume plans rather than entry tiers.
+Among the listed SendGrid alternatives, only Amazon SES and UniOne let entry-level users purchase dedicated IPs without upgrading to a higher plan.
+Brevo limits dedicated IPs to Enterprise and Professional plans, similarly to Sender, which only offers them on higher-volume plans.